MicrosoftDocs/learn/learn-pr/azure-fundamentals/azure-networking-fundamentals/includes/express-route-fundamentals.md

 ### Layer 3 connectivity

 ExpressRoute provides Layer 3 (address-level) connectivity between your on-premises network and the Microsoft cloud through connectivity partners.
-These connections can be from a point-to-point, any-to-any network, or they can be virtual cross-connections through an exchange.
+These connections can be from a point-to-point or any-to-any network.
+They can also be virtual cross-connections through an exchange.

 ### Built-in redundancy

 Each connectivity provider uses redundant devices to ensure that connections established with Microsoft are highly available.
 You can configure multiple circuits to complement this feature.
-All redundant connections are configured with Layer 3 connectivity to meet SLAs.
+All redundant connections are configured with Layer 3 connectivity to meet service-level agreements.

 ### Connectivity to Microsoft cloud services